 A: We recognize that it may be difficult to make a choice about getting started with a group at Sheena’s Place.
-For this reason we have information interviews available, either by telephone or in person.
+We offer information sessions, either by telephone or in person.
 This is an opportunity to learn about our groups and to ask any questions you may have.

 A: Individual therapy can be a great step in the journey to recovery.
 Sheena’s Place does not offer one-on-one support, however, many of our facilitators also have their own private practices.
-You can click here to see their profiles.
+You can click here to see our current facilitators.

 Another great place to look is the National Eating Disorder Information Centre (NEDIC) for an online listing of treatment services and resources nationally.
 You can find them at www.nedic.ca